 Applications are to be submitted either through the NYU GSAS Application portal or the NYU Tandon Application portal.
 Within each portal, students should select the Computer Science PhD as their program of interest, and then indicate their preference for NYU Shanghai by marking the appropriate checkbox when prompted.
 Applicants will be evaluated by a joint admissions committee of New York and Shanghai faculty.
 Application requirements are set by each department (either Courant or Tandon CSE) and are the same as those for all NYU PhD applicants; however, candidates are recommended to elaborate in their application and personal statements about their specific interests in the NYU Shanghai program and faculty.

-The NYU GSAS and NYU Tandon Application portals are now open for Fall 2020 admission (December 12, 2019 for NYU GSAS & December 15, 2019 for NYU Tandon).
+The NYU GSAS and NYU Tandon Application portal is now open for Fall 2021 admission, and the deadlines are December 12, 2020 for NYU GSAS & December 1, 2020 for NYU Tandon.
 Applications are only accepted for Fall admission.

 Interested students are welcome to contact Vivien Du, program coordinator of the NYU Shanghai Computer Science PhD, via email at email@example.com with any inquiries or to request more information.